computationalmystic/sengfs19-group12/test/README.md

 ## Issues/Testing Fails
 ~
-Nov 20, 2019:  Issue with graph clearing in Pull Acceptance Rate and Repository Issues.
+Nov 20, 2019:  Issue with graph field clearing in Pull Acceptance Rate and Repository Issues.
   - Graphs of previously selected points would not clear if following selection had no data to display.
   - Issue Resolved

+Nov 21, 2019:  Issue with line chart in Pull Acceptance Rate.
+  - Data points of selections added to previous line graph, instead of shown on their own.